paidiver/paidiverpy/README.md

     pip install -e .
     ```

-## Package Organization
+## Package Organisation

 ### Configuration File

 First, create a configuration file.
 Example configuration files for processing the sample datasets are available in the `example/config` directory.
 You can use these files to test the example notebooks described in the [Usage section](#usage).
 Note that running the examples will automatically download the sample data.

 The configuration file should follow the JSON schema described in the [configuration file schema](configuration-schema.json).
-An online tool to validate configuration files is available [here](https://paidiver.github.io/paidiverpy/config_check.html).
+An online tool to validate configuration files is available [here](https://paidiver.github.io/paidiverpy/docs/_static/config_check.html).

 ### Metadata